A gentle introduction to R

 directly download R source code or use a

-Linux package manager (apt
+Linux package manager (apt, yum, and etc.).

 In this article we will learn some fundamental syntax in R including